syncfusion-content/winui-docs/winui/Kanban/cards.md

 documentation: ug
 ---

-# Cards in WinUI Kanban Control
+# Cards in WinUI Kanban (SfKanban) control

-Cards in the WinUI Kanban Control provide a visual representation of tasks as they move through different stages of a workflow.
-Each card corresponds to a task and displays key information, such as the title, description, tags, and status, helping users track progress and manage tasks effectively.

-The appearance and content of the cards can be customized using the below properties of `KanbanModel`.
+The Kanban cards visually represent tasks and their progression through various stages.
+The default UI of each card can be customized using the following properties of the KanbanModel.

-* `Title` - Gets or sets the string value used to display the header of a card in the KanbanModel.
+* `Title` - Sets the title of the card.
-* `Description` - Gets or sets the string value used to display the description of a card in the KanbanModel.
+* `Description` - Sets the description text of the card.
-* `Category` - Gets or sets the category associated with the card in the KanbanModel.
+* `Category` - Sets the category of the card, determining which column it will be placed in.
-* `Assignee` - Gets or sets the assignee associated with the card in the KanbanModel.
+* `Assignee` - Defines the assignee associated with the card in the `KanbanModel`.
-* `Image` - Specifies the image source representing the card's assignee or related entity.
+* `Image` - Sets the image for the card, which is displayed on the right side in the default card template.
-* `IndicatorColorKey` - Provides unique key with each Kanban card to dynamically assign indicator colors.
-It is often used in scenarios where cards are categorized or prioritized by color, based on specific key values.
+* `IndicatorColorKey` - Specifies the indicator color for the card, commonly used for categorize or prioritize card based on color key values.
-* `Id` - Used to uniquely identify each Kanban card, allowing for efficient management, tracking, and updates of individual cards within Kanban control.
-* `Tags` - Used to assign multiple tags to a kanban card, which can be used for categorization, filtering, or additional metadata.
+* `Id` - Sets the unique ID of the card.
+* `Tags` - Specifies the tags for the card, displayed at the bottom of the default card template.

+Below is an example that shows how to define values in the `KanbanModel`.

 {% highlight C# %}

-KanbanModel taskDetail = new KanbanModel();
+KanbanModel taskDetail = new KanbanModel()
-taskDetail.Title = "UWP Issue";
-taskDetail.Id = "651";
-taskDetail.Description = "Crosshair label template not visible in UWP";
-taskDetail.Category = "Open";
-taskDetail.IndicatorColorKey = "High";
-taskDetail.Tags = new List<string>() { "Bug Fixing" };
-taskDetail.Image = new Image
 {
+    Title = "UWP Issue",
+    Id = "651",
+    Description = "Crosshair label template not visible in UWP", Category = "Open",
+    IndicatorColorKey = "High",
+    Tags = new List() { "Bug Fixing" },
+    Image = new Image
+    {
         Source = new BitmapImage(new Uri("ms-appx:///Assets/Kanban/People_Circle1.png"))
+    }
 };

 {% endhighlight %}

-Following code snippet is used to define the colors for each key.
+The following code snippet defines the colors for each key.

 {% tabs %}
 {% highlight XAML hl_lines="6 7 8 9 10" %}